frederic-perez/AmE-dictionary/data/dictionary.md

 __crown cork__ _n_ _Syn_ crown seal, crown cap, cap :es: chapa
 __crown jewel__ _n_ __2__ The most prized asset or possession in a group.
 __crucial__
-__crucible__ _n_ :eight: /KROO-suh-bul/ Crucible refers to a place or situation that forces someone or something to change.
+__crucible__ _n_ :nine::m: /KROO-suh-bul/ Crucible refers to a place or situation that forces someone or something to change.
 Most commonly found in formal and literary writing, it can also mean “a difficult test or challenge.”
 Its original meaning, still in use, is “a pot in which metals or other substances are heated to a very high temperature or melted.” _Her rock-solid songwriting skills were forged in the crucible of the Nashville music scene._ _After years of intense daily archery training, she is ready to face the crucible of the Olympics._
 __crucifix__ _n_ :two::hammer:
 __crucifixion__ _n_
 __cruciverbalist__ _n_ A person who compiles or solves crossword puzzles.